cambboyle/the-recipe-vault/README.md

 5. Click "Create Database" and choose a database name.
 6. Now click on create collection and choose a collection name.
 7. Inside the collection, you can write your data.
-8. Once you have written out some data, go to the overview tab and click on the connect button.
+8. Once you have written out some data, go to the overview tab and click on the "connect" button.
-9. In the connect modal, click on the View full instructions button.
+9. In the connect modal, click on the "View full instructions" button.
 10. On this page, follow the instructions to connect to the database.

 ### Local